Sir William Philip Sidney, 1st Viscount De L'Isle, V.C.

 Last Edited=9 Jul 2008

-Corinna Katherine Vereker was born on 4 July 1891.1 She was the daughter of George Medlicott Vereker and Frances Gore Manders.2 She married, firstly, Field Marshal Sir John Standish Surtees Prendergast Vereker, 6th Viscount Gort, V.C., son of John Gage Prendergast Vereker, 5th Viscount Gort and Eleanor Surtees, on 23 February 1911.1 She and Field Marshal Sir John Standish Surtees Prendergast Vereker, 6th Viscount Gort, V.C. were divorced in 1925.3 She married, secondly, Edgar Charles Blatt, son of Edgar Blatt, on 26 April 1930.1 She died on 5 October 1940 at age 49.1
+Corinna Katherine Vereker was born on 4 July 1891.1 She was the daughter of George Medlicott Vereker and Frances Gore Manders.2 She married, firstly, Field Marshal John Standish Surtees Prendergast Vereker, 6th Viscount Gort, V.C., son of John Gage Prendergast Vereker, 5th Viscount Gort and Eleanor Surtees, on 23 February 1911.1 She and Field Marshal John Standish Surtees Prendergast Vereker, 6th Viscount Gort, V.C. were divorced in 1925.2 She married, secondly, Edgar Charles Blatt, son of Edgar Blatt, on 26 April 1930.1 She died on 5 October 1940 at age 49.1

-As a result of her marriage, Corinna Katherine Vereker was styled as Viscountess Gort on 23 February 1911.
+After her marriage, Corinna Katherine Vereker was styled as Viscountess Gort on 23 February 1911.
 From 26 April 1930, her married name became Blatt.1

-Children of Corinna Katherine Vereker and Field Marshal Sir John Standish Surtees Prendergast Vereker, 6th Viscount Gort, V.C.
+Children of Corinna Katherine Vereker and Field Marshal John Standish Surtees Prendergast Vereker, 6th Viscount Gort, V.C.

 Citations